About Me

-Bass Line Progressions (Pt.
-2)
+Bass Line Progressions (Part 2)

 In ‘Simple Bass Line Progressions’ we looked at the progression